Analyzing DIA data

 Key References

-Yu F, Teo GC, Kong AT, Li GX, Demichev V, Nesvizhskii AI.
-One-stop analysis of DIA proteomics data using MSFragger-DIA and FragPipe computational platform, biorxiv (2022).
+Yu F, Teo GC, Kong AT, Fröhlich K, Li GX, Demichev V, Nesvizhskii AI.
+Analysis of DIA proteomics data using MSFragger-DIA and FragPipe computational platform, Nature Communications 14:4154 (2023).

 Tsou CC, Avtonomov D, Larsen B, Tucholska M, Choi H, Gingras AC, Nesvizhskii AI.
 DIA-Umpire: comprehensive computational framework for data-independent acquisition proteomics, Nature Methods 12:258-64 (2015).